Features

 While Joel makes his objections to the idea clear from the start, Marlene has no idea how far Joel is willing to go to stop her.
 The scene begins with Joel executing the man sent to escort him off the base, but not before brutally extracting the information on where Ellie is being prepped for surgery.

-What follows is a morally gray gauntlet of one group of Fireflies after another, with Joel murdering every single person who gets in his way.
+What follows is a morally gray gauntlet of one group of Fireflies after another, with Joel murdering everyone who gets in his way.
 This onslaught continues until Joel finally reaches the operating room.
 Here, he executes even the doctors charged with performing the operation before scooping up Ellie and making a run for it.

-As the alarms begin to sound around you, and sirens blare an insidious cry, Joel must run through the halls of the hospital in search of a future for him and his adopted daughter.
+As the alarms begin to sound around you, and sirens blare an insidious cry, Joel must run through the hospital halls in search of a future for himself and his adopted daughter.
 With Gustavo Santaolalla’s resonant score emanating from beneath it, this scene emerges as the best moment in The Last of Us, as the player cannot help but identify with Joel and hope for his success despite all of the terrible things he’s done.

-And since The Last of Us 2 seems to have a large enemy force after Joel specifically from the outset of the game, one can’t help but wonder if they are after him as a result of what he did to the Fireflies at the end of the first game.
-While we can’t say for sure (we’re feverishly making our way through it at the moment just like you) the suspicion cannot be ignored, especially when you consider Joel’s lie to Ellie before the end credits roll.
+And since The Last of Us 2 seems to have a large enemy force after Joel, specifically from the outset of the game, one can’t help but wonder if they are after him because of what he did to the Fireflies at the end of the first game.
+While we can’t say for sure (we’re feverishly making our way through it at the moment, just like you), the suspicion cannot be ignored, especially when you consider Joel’s lie to Ellie before the end credits roll.

 -